jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 Done!
 Now every modification will be saved to the database.

 ### Save changes to history file
 Next project will save all incoming message to the history file.
 The type of this project is Amqp and this requires a RabbitMQ server.
-Firstly, create a RabbitMQ database named the “infra-todo-rabbitmq”.
+Firstly, create a RabbitMQ database named the `infra-todo-rabbitmq`.
 ![enter image description here](http://image.prntscr.com/image/2701983e4a194e8b98ac8704d2bb6b07.png)

 After the previous is done, make a Amqp project: